Offsite & Online

 A Celebration of 50 Years of Print and Artist-Run Centres in Toronto

-This Fall, Open Studio Contemporary Printmaking Centre and the City of Toronto’s StreetARToronto program (StART) have partnered in an exciting public art project to celebrate Open Studio’s 50th anniversary, and connect printmaking with selected sites throughout Toronto.
+In the fall, Open Studio and the City of Toronto’s StreetARToronto (StART) program partnered in an exciting public art project to celebrate Open Studio’s 50th anniversary and connect printmaking with selected sites throughout Toronto.

-This collaborative project aims to bring printmaking out of the private realm of the studio and into the public context of the streets, pushing analogue print media beyond the usual bounds of works on paper, and into new and unexpected contexts.
+This collaborative project aims to bring printmaking out of the studio’s private realm and into the public context of the streets, pushing analogue print media beyond the usual bounds of works on paper and into new and unexpected contexts.

 StreetARToronto (StART) comprises a suite of innovative programs specifically designed for streets and public spaces.
-StART programs encourage active transportation (walking and cycling), make our streets more inviting and safe, reduce overall infrastructure maintenance costs, showcase local artists, mentor emerging talent, and create opportunities for positive engagement among residents, business owners and operators, artists, and arts organizations.
-Individually and collectively StART murals are designed to celebrate the City of Toronto motto “Diversity Our Strength” and foster a greater sense of belonging among all.
-StART welcomes and actively seeks out partners for initiatives that support program objectives and works closely with partnership staff in other City divisions and agencies and supports City partnership activities.
+StART programs encourage active transportation (walking and cycling), make our streets more inviting and safe, reduce overall infrastructure maintenance costs, showcase local artists, mentor emerging talent, and create positive engagement opportunities among residents, business owners and operators, artists, and arts organizations.
+Individually and collectively, StART murals are designed to celebrate the City of Toronto motto “Diversity Our Strength” and foster a greater sense of belonging among all.
+StART welcomes and actively seeks out partners for initiatives that support program objectives and works closely with partnership staff in other City divisions and agencies, and supports City partnership activities.

 Artwork Intersection Locations

 Queen Street West and Peter Street

 Brenda Joy Lem

 Queen Street West and August Avenue

 King Street West and Portland Street